Managing Change: How to Develop a Strategy that Works

 Once you have established your project’s objectives, the best way to prepare employees to embrace change is to transparently communicate the goals, the benefits you are looking for, and the expected impact on individuals.

-By communicating how your firm’s specific problems are being resolved by focusing on the “wins” to be gained from new tech, you help create a positive perception of proposed solutions which ultimately increases user adoption and your ROI.
+By communicating what specific problems are being resolved by focusing on the “wins” to be gained from new tech, you help create a positive perception of proposed solutions which ultimately increases user adoption and your ROI.

 Focus on Your Message